This article was updated on May 17, 2022

 12. Supporting local organizations

 Sponsor a community sports team, place an ad in a local newspaper or school yearbook, or support a charitable event to raise awareness of your company.
 Gain positive word of mouth as a business that's looking out for your neighbors' best interests.

 If you are one of the thousands of businesses that had to close down shop in order to prevent the spread of COVID, you may feel skeptical of what the future holds.
 However, with the distribution of the vaccines, declining cases, and eased restrictions, now is an opportunity to come back stronger than before.
 An effective way to do so is to up your marketing efforts.
 Whether it's improving your brand awareness through social media platforms or creating a rewards program for your existing customers, there are many ways you can attract and maintain customers.
-By implementing the small business promotional strategies listed in this article, you’ll be able to attract new customers and build relationships with neighbors as you reopen.
+Now that you know how to promote a new business, you can implement the small business promotional strategies listed in this article to attract new customers and build relationships with neighbors as you reopen.